Sapienza - University of Rome

 Textbooks

-• Aurelio Uncini, “Mathematical Elements for Machine Learning,” Ed.
-2022 (free pdf available for the students).
+• Aurelio Uncini, “Mathematical Elements of Modern Artificial Intelligence,” Ed.
+2025 (free pdf available for the students).

 Other recommended reading